 Senior Anh Ta's Prints Open at East Bank Gallery

-Senior Anh Ta will exhibit her intaglio prints at the East Bank Gallery, 401 E 8th Street, in Sioux Falls through the month of April.
+Senior Anh Ta will exhibit her graphic design and intaglio prints at the East Bank Gallery, 401 E 8th Street, in Sioux Falls through the month of April.
 Anh's specialization is mezzotint, which she studied with Art Werger at Frogman's and Scott Parsons here at Augustana.
 Anh's starts her work with a coarsened plate of copper, spending 10-20 hours rocking with a mezzotint rocker until the plate prints , then she flattens areas by rubbing the surface of her plate to bring light to her image and allows her forms to emerge from the surrounding darkness.
 Her recent work results from her travels to Vietnam, Germany, France, and New York.

 Professor Installs Stained Glass Windows in Colorado

 Scott Parsons '87 created 16 stained glass windows at Derix Glasstudios in Germany for Our Lady of Loreto Parish in Foxfield, Colorado.
 The windows were blessed in a ceremony by Msr.
 Ed Buelt on March 9, 2014.
 See more at: damnfineart.com.